 Ciao for now,

-★★★★★ If you have made this Date Square recipe, I would love to hear about it in the comments below and be sure to rate the recipe!
+★★★★★ If you have made these Date Oat Bars, I would love to hear about it in the comments below and be sure to rate the recipe!

 - 1 pound Medjool dates 500 grams, pit removed, coarsely chopped